steveschnepp/blog.pwkf.org/_posts/2026-03-17-prompt-engineering-howtos.md

 The frameworks are not mutually exclusive either.
 A CRAFT prompt can embed CARE's *Examples* without issue.

+There is an obvious parallel with [cool vs useful](https://blog.pwkf.org/2023/06/28/cool-stuff-versus-useful-stuff.html) : every new framework looks interesting, but the boring, reliable one does the actual job.
+CRAFT is boring.
+Use CRAFT.

 The real takeaway is : **always include what the output is for and who reads it**.
 That single addition — *Target* in CRAFT, *Audience* in CLEAR — has the biggest impact on output quality, and is the most commonly forgotten element.[^2]

-[^2]: This article was written with [Claude](https://claude.ai).
-Asking an AI to explain how to talk to an AI is either the most efficient use of a prompt framework, or a remarkably short loop.
+---

 [^1]: The second *E* in CREATE varies by source.
 Some use *Evaluation*, some use *Extras*.
 The meaning differs slightly but the intent is the same : a second pass for refinements.

+[^2]: This article was written with [Claude](https://claude.ai).
+Asking an AI to explain how to talk to an AI is either the most efficient use of a prompt framework, or a remarkably short loop.